jkosem/jk-portfolio/README.md

 I'm rubbish at doing menus properly from memory, so [the classic float menu at W3C](https://www.w3schools.com/Css/css_navbar_horizontal.asp)

 This tutorial on [How to Set up GoDaddy Domain with GitHub Pages](https://hackernoon.com/how-to-set-up-godaddy-domain-with-github-pages-a9300366c7b) worked like a charm.
 It took a bit (2 hours?) for the HTTPS to update, but once that was done it was cool.

+[This page](https://jhooq.com/github-permission-denied-publickey/) showed how to sort out the SSH keys thing fairly easily.